jonschull/grantseeker-visualization/README.md

 # GrantSeekerWeb: System Overview & Handoff Guide

+**Architectural documentation is now located in `System/visualization/architecture/`.**
+- See [`System/visualization/architecture/dataflow_theory_of_operation.md`](System/visualization/architecture/dataflow_theory_of_operation.md) for the canonical pipeline, dataflow, and artifact roles.
+- See [`System/visualization/architecture/stateful_checkbox_architecture.md`](System/visualization/architecture/stateful_checkbox_architecture.md) for the authoritative visualization and checkbox/URL sync architecture.

 Welcome to GrantSeekerWeb—the next-generation, web-based evolution of our grant-seeking analytics and visualization platform.
 This project is designed for robust, auditable, and seamless AI/human handoff, following SD4D and "one right way" principles.

 ---